lishiyo/digital-twin-mem0/README.md

 We default to ENABLE_GRAPHITI_INGESTION=true and ENABLE_PROFILE_UPDATES=false since we prefer to ingest traits into Graphiti as relationships between a subject and a trait (which allows for graph search), so no need for UserProfile.

 3. Tune whether to run inference in Mem0, this will take your raw text and extract + embed facts from them (ex.
 "Oh Katie doesn't work on Framework Zero, she runs the Flourishing floor and has her own projects" becomes the memory "Katie runs the Flourishing floor and has her own projects.").
-When False, this just embeds the raw query:
+When False, this just embeds and shows the raw query (ie. acts like a regular vector db):
    ```bash
    MEM0_INFERENCE=True
    ```